 Promote civic engagement.
 Advocate for justice.
 Uphold the Constitution.

-The Legal Studies Program offers four degree options: B.S.
-Criminal Justice – Legal Studies Concentration, A.S.
-Legal Assistant, Legal Assistant Certificate, Minor in Legal Studies.
+The Legal Studies Program offers five degree options: B.S.
+Criminal Justice – Legal Studies Concentration, B.S.
+Law, A.S.
+Legal Assistant, Legal Assistant Certificate,and a minor in Legal Studies.

 Our graduates hold positions in law firms, legal departments of banks, insurance companies, land title insurance companies, corporations, legal aid offices, public defender offices, the office of the prosecuting attorney, municipal legal departments and more.